It’s time to start your gay blog

 Don’t be too creative, too short, or too wordy.
 You want a blog name that people will understand and remember.
 Don’t get too attached to the blog names you come up with here, as you’ll need to confirm its availability in a follow-up step.

 For now, do a Google search to see if your blog name is currently in use.
 In a future step, we’ll see if someone’s holding it for ransom.

 Our goal is to save you money to start your gay blog that we didn’t save ourselves.
 It was an expensive journey for us, but if you want to start a queer blog easily and cheaply, sign up for Bluehost because we negotiated a 32% discount for you.
 With this exclusive offer, Bluehost will be your web host for $3.95 a month for 36 months, get you access to WordPress for free, a domain name for free and a free site builder that’s super easy and intuitive.

-Bluehost is one of the top blog hosting companies in the world and their cost is already reasonable.
+Bluehost is one of the top blog hosting companies in the world and its cost is already reasonable.
 Our discount is obscene.
 Because your queer blogging isn’t bringing in money yet and your husband isn’t sure if this is another fad, keeping your costs down as much as possible is important for your business and marriage.
 Therefore, get a 36-month hosting plan with Bluehost.
 It’s affordable and the 36-month plan saves you the most money.
 The best part is there are no contracts and you can cancel at any time.